Suggester/Documentation/changelogs/announcements.md

 - Improving the user experience using various message components and context menus

 **Release**\
-We think these changes will be shipped before those restrictions enter into effect.
+We hope to see these changes before the restrictions enter into effect.
 Unfortunately, we do not have an ETA to share just yet.
 We will be rebuilding Suggester from the ground up, so it will take some time before the update is ready.

 **Staying Updated & Participating**\
 In the meantime, we've created a new selfrole that you can get in the [support server](https://suggester.js.org/support) which we'll regularly ping for polls and other things related to the rewrite.
 Some changes might have some impact on how you use the bot, so it is important for us to hear your thoughts about what we're doing; and how we're doing it.